-Sea Sickness: The Station suggests that your troop's/crew's first aid kit contain motion sickness medication.
+Sea Sickness: The Station suggests that your troop/crew first aid kit contain motion sickness medication.
 We further suggest that your crew members check with their individual physicians regarding a motion sickness medication.
-We find that the vast majority of participants will not experience sea sickness and encourage leaders to adopt an attitude that does not plant an expectation in participant's minds.
+We find that most participants will not experience sea sickness - nor do we encourage setting the expectation that a participant will get seasick - but one should be prepared.

 Sunburn: Sunburn can be quite dangerous as well as uncomfortable and can ruin your entire trip.
 Get a good tan at home before you come to South Texas.
-Start slowly at first then increase the dosage as you see what you can take.
+Start slowly at first, then increase the dosage as you see what you can take.
 Use a good sunscreen and cover those parts of your body that burn easily.
 Do not bring sun tan oils; it makes boat decks very slick and can discolor decks.
 In the event of sunburn, loose fitting cotton clothing will protect you from further burning.